 Labels can be connected to a data point through a Bezier or straight line.

-Data marker labels can be rotated.
+Data labels can be customized.

 Zooming and panning are useful when visualizing large amounts of data.
+Zooming can be performed by pinching, selecting the region, and double-tapping at a specific position.

-Apply gradient colors to visualize the data in different colors, improving the readability and appearance of the chart.
+Apply gradient colors to visualize data in different colors, improving the readability and appearance of the chart.

 Empty point values can be elegantly handled with the available customization options.